Overview of Good Corporate Governance Policies and Practices

 - The Company has established measures for related transactions between the Company and persons who may have conflict of interest that the executives or related persons will not be able to take part in approving such transactions.
 In addition, the Company has arranged for the Audit Committee to consider and give opinions on the transactions between the Company and related persons which are disclosed in the connected transactions.

 - The Company has established “Rules and regulations of entertainment and gift exchanging” for employees at all levels to be aware of the principles, terms of accepting gifts and hospitality for customers.
-Such rules and regulations shall be regarded as part of this anti-corruption policy as well and disclosed in the Anti-Corruption Policy.
+This can be categorized into 3 forms: 1.
+Acceptance of gifts or various types of gift vouchers, 2.
+Participation in recreational and entertainment activities in various forms, and 3.
+Receipt of vouchers for performances or any type of travel programs.
+Such rules and regulations shall be regarded as part of this anti-corruption policy as well and disclosed in the Anti-Corruption and Bribery Policy.

 - Directors who have a conflict of interest in any matter will not have the right to vote on that matter.